Written by Allison Wolcott on August 8, 2017 under Microphones

 Shure Notes® email newsletter subscribers submit their burning audio questions every month.
 This month, we explore vocal mic options for death metal.

-Written by Mike Petruccelli on March 7, 2017 under Live
+Written by Mike Petruccelli on March 7, 2017 under Uncategorized

 Performing live for the first time can be a nerve-wracking experience, so don’t leave anything to chance.
 By following these helpful suggestions, you’ll be ready to take the stage with confidence – and prepared when things happen to go wrong.